 Can B12 shots not work?
-Worse, can B12 shots make you even more sleepy and tired than you were before you started the injections?
+Worse still, could B12 shots make you feel even more tired and fatigued than before starting the injections?

-Answer is, absolutely not.
-Yet, it is a complaint you’ll hear quite often.
+The answer is, absolutely not.
+However, it’s a complaint you might hear quite often.

 What gives?